x-lui-x-16/Geo-Color-Bot-Project-ENG/schemes/readme.md

-In this carpet you will found the schemes of the project.
+In this folder you will found the schemes of the project.